 There is no age limit to applying.

-In years 2 and 3, while you’re on your trainee placement, your practice placement provider will pay you either a bursary or a salary.
+In years 2 and 3, while you are on your practice placement, your placement provider will pay you either a bursary or a salary.

 Self-funded training places may also be available.
-If you’re interested in one of these, please contact the relevant university directly to find out if there are any places available and how to apply.
+If you are considering funding your own training, please contact the relevant university directly to find out if there are any places available and how to apply.

 Universities offering the Educational Psychology Funded Training Scheme